LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK05-D1-ComplexDomain.md

 ### OOP Design and Domain Models

-In the System Design class, we covered [the basics of Object Oriented design](https://profbird.github.io/CS246-CourseMaterials/LectureNotes/CS246LN-W04-D1-OopDesignReview+UML.html) and how to model the relationships between classes in a UML class diagram like the [Tip of the Day domain model.](https://profbird.github.io/CS246-CourseMaterials/LectureNotes/Images/TipOfTheDayDomainModel2022.pdf)
+In CS246, System Design, we covered the basics of [Object Oriented Analysis and Design](https://profbird.github.io/CS246-CourseMaterials/LectureNotes/CS246LN-W04-D1-OopDesignReview+UML.html) and how to model the relationships between classes in a UML class diagram like the [Tip of the Day domain model](https://profbird.github.io/CS246-CourseMaterials/LectureNotes/Images/TipOfTheDayDomainModel2022.pdf).
+We also looked at how to [implement the relationships in a class diagram in C# code](https://profbird.github.io/CS246-CourseMaterials/LectureNotes/CS246LN-W04-D2-OopDesignReview+Implementation.html).

 ### Entity Framework